aviabird/angularspree/README.md

 2. Product Detail Page
 3. Filters by Category, options, size etc
 4. Sort(New arrival, Price)
-5. Advanced searching with Elasticsearch
+5. Advanced searching and autocomplete with Elasticsearch
 6. Add/update to cart
 7. Notifications for order update notification, payment failure
 8. Chat with seller feature, messaging